 There are numerous museums in Kurashiki, which are worthwhile to visit.
 Ohara Museum was the first of its kind displaying Western art.
 Most exhibits were about French art from the nineteenth and twentieth century when it was opened in the early twentieth century.
 Nowadays, the collection is more international, with masterpieces by Rodin, Klee, El Greco, and Picasso.
 Architecture lovers should visit the old merchant quarter.
 Bikan Historical Quarter has many beautiful examples of wooden warehouses.
 The setting, including the canal, gives you a lovely impression what Japan looked like a long time ago.
 Ohashi House is a historic site and a classic example for houses in which wealthy local merchants lived.
 The interior design is very interesting, including tatami-floored rooms and paintings on the walls.

-Written by local enthusiast for Kurashiki hostels
+Written by Travel Expert Kurashiki

 Flo